 Continuing education and peer-to-peer information exchange was and continues to be the cornerstones of AEA.
 From its very beginnings, AEA’s biennial conference, a key program, was known by social workers as a place to grow your skills and return to your home state equipped to serve.

-The federal government has always been a close ally of AEA.
+AEA has been the recipient of a number of federal grants.
 From funding the first planning conference where AEA was formed to entrusting AEA with the responsibility of carrying out then President Bill Clinton and First Lady Hillary Clinton’s mandate in the1990’s to create an adoption information exchange system (AdoptUSKids.org), AEA is a trusted and reliable organization that is known for advancing the field of foster care adoption with its federal, state and private partners.

 And Today …